-As we come to end of the Autumn term we can reflect on all the sporting successes that the pupils have achieved this term.
+As we come to end of the Autumn term we can reflect on all the sporting successes that our pupils have achieved this term.

 The pupils have been focusing on refining their slap shots and receiving the ball.
 During competitive play, they have worked on improving their positional play and defending skills.
 This has been evident in the fixtures that they have played.
 Our group attack is continuing to improve but we have been unfortunate in our ability to finish.
 All but a few pupils within the Prep School have taken part in a competitive match against another school as well as inter-house matches this term.